THE OLD TESTAMENT TEXTS

 The Old Testament in Protestant Christian Scriptures does not follow the original order encountered by ancient Jews, including Jesus.
 Instead, Jesus encountered the ancient Hebrew Scriptures as the traditional three-part collection of scrolls known as the TaNaK.
 The TaNaK follows the Masoretic text (a Hebrew word meaning "traditional").
-However, to further complicate the issue, Jesus and the first several centuries of the church encountered the Hebrew Scriptures through the Septuagint — the Greek translation of the Hebrew Scriptures compiled and developed roughly two centuries before Jesus.
-These Greek translations had several more writtings in them than did the Hebrew Scriptures.
-Depending on the Greek Jewish community, these additional texts varied.
+However, to further complicate the issue, Jesus, the New Testament authors, and the first several centuries of the Church encountered the Hebrew Scriptures through the Septuagint — the Greek translation of the Hebrew Scriptures compiled and developed roughly two centuries before Jesus.
+These Greek translations had several more writings in them than did the Hebrew Scriptures.
+Depending on the Greek/Jewish community, these additional texts varied.
+You can learn more about the Masoretic text, Greek text, the Septuagint, and more by clicking the dropdown link below.| CLARIFYING THE OLD TESTAMENT DEFINING TERMS |

 Various terms related to the Hebrew Scriptures (the Old Testament) require clear definition and clarification.
 Depending on one's Christian tradition, background, or education, these terms may be unfamiliar.